Sale Alert — Early Black Friday mattress sales are live.

 2. Better Edge Support

-Hybrids have an average edge support score of 8.7, just barely beating the overall average score of 8.6.
+Hybrids have an average edge support score of 8.9, which is modestly better than the average score of 8.7 (for all mattress types).
 Great edge support on hybrids is largely a product of the coil-based support system.

 Testing FactorsHybridsMemory Foam HybridsLatex HybridsAverage Mattress